WiReSens Toolkit: An Open-source Platform towards Accessible Wireless Tactile Sensing

 We first investigate how packet transmission rate affects power consumption in a tactile sensing device using the BLE protocol.
 We use an abstraction where the device alternates between two states: sending data (state \(A\)) or idle (state \(B\)).
 Then, the average current drained during device operation is calculated as

-where \(I_{A}\) and \(I_{B}\) is the average current draw during states A and B, respectively, and \(t_{A}\) is the time percentage state in state A. \(I_{B}\) is measured during idle reading, and \(I_{A}\) is estimated by subtracting \(I_{B}\) from the measured current while data is sent continuously.
+where \(I_{A}\) and \(I_{B}\) is the average current draw during states A and B, respectively, and \(t_{A}\) is the time percentage state in state A. \(I_{B}\) is measured while the MCU samples but does not send pressure data, and \(I_{A}\) is estimated by subtracting \(I_{B}\) from the measured current while data is sent continuously.
 Using a Nordic Semiconductor Power Profiler, we log the current (mA) from a 3.3V 1200mAH battery over three minutes to obtain these averages.

 We then simulate how the percentage of transmitted data changes \(t_{A}\), and thus the average current draw of the device.
-We validate this simulation by fixing packet transmission frequency and recording the average current draw.
+We validate this simulation by fixing packet transmission frequency at 10 different values between 0 and 100\% and recording the average current draw.
 Fig. \ref{fig:intermittent}A shows the simulated and observed trends, with results indicating that sending ~1\% of packets could extend the device lifetime by over 20\% for BLE.
 Using similar calculations with data collected under Wi-Fi operation, we estimate this could increase to 42 \% longer battery life, as Wi-Fi operation is generally more power-intensive than BLE (we measured 152.47 mA vs 101.31 mA for BLE).